michaelmagemontreal/magemontreal-dev-test/README.md

 Welcome to MageMontreal Developer Test.
 In advance, we would like to thank you for participating and contributing in this process.

 ## Common Steps
-1. Fork this repository to your personal Github account, and keep it private.
+1. Copy this repository to your personal GitHub account, and keep it private.
-2. Install Magento with this code in your local machine and work on it in the requirements for your position.
+2. Install this Magento contributor edition in your local machine and work on it in the requirements for your position.
-3. When you finish, please add cainan@magemontreal.com to review it.
+3. When you finish, please add cainan@magemontreal.com and carlos@magemontreal.com to review it.

-Please, be atemptive to:
+### Please, be attentive to:
 - follow Magento coding standards.
 - use programming and Git best practices
 - follow programming principles - like SOLID, DRY and KISS.